Charles1A/Charles1A.github.io/index.md

 Code available [here](/animated_scatter_plot/Ndaq-100-animtd-scatter.ipynb)

 This animated scatter plot demonstrates how to present time series data concisely.
-I provide an extended commentary about this in a [post on LinkedIn.](https://www.linkedin.com/posts/charles-ashton-ms_python-dataanalysis-stocks-activity-7049775343758413824-svK2?utm_source=share&utm_medium=member_desktop) Generally, Python-based tools enable us to present data more concisely than conventional modes of presentation do.
+I provide an extended commentary about this in a [post on LinkedIn.](https://www.linkedin.com/posts/charles-ashton-ms_python-dataanalysis-stocks-activity-7049775343758413824-svK2?utm_source=share&utm_medium=member_desktop) Python-based tools enable us to present data more concisely than do conventional modes of presentation.

 ■■■■■■